aghari19/Led_Switches/README.md

 * RGB LED on the BoosterXL Off.

 ## Starter Code:
-The Lab 1 starter code implements the following functionality for you
+The Lab 1 starter code implements the following functionality for you:
+* The red LED on the Launchpad is off at the beginning.
+Pushing and holding down the left button on the Launchpad for the first time turns the red LED on.
+After releasing the push button, the red LED turns off.
+In general, holding down the left button turns the LED on and releasing it turns it off.
+* The Red light in the LED2 on the Launchpad is on at the beginning and remains on.
+* The LCD Screen is on and displaying *Color to match: Red*.
+This will remain until the RGB LED BoosterXL functionality is implemented.

 ## Needed Code :
 You will need to add the following functionality to the application for this assignment